ropensci/jqr/cran-comments.md

-R CMD CHECK passed on my local OS X install with R 3.3.0 and R development version, Ubuntu running on Travis-CI, and WinBuilder.

-This version actually includes fixes for pedantic warnings and Solaris errors that we said were included last submission, but were not as we accidentally had included some files in .gitignore we did not mean to include.

-This submission fixes pedantic warnings from the included C library jq.

-In addition, this submission includes fixes for failing tests on Solaris.
+## Test environments

+* local OS X install, R 3.4.1 patched
+* ubuntu 12.04 (on travis-ci), R 3.4.1
+* win-builder (devel and release)

+## R CMD check results

+0 errors | 0 warnings | 1 note

+## Reverse dependencies

+We've checked the 1 reverse dependency, and no problems resulted.

+---

+This version upates the `jq` version and includes the mandatory addition of R_registerRoutines and
+R_useDynamicSymbols for packages with compiled code.

+There may be build failures on R-devel - As far as I can tell though, this is due to problems with the stringi package used inside the knitr package - that is, it's not a problem in this package.

 Thanks!
 Scott Chamberlain